Gajdascz/odin-library/README.md

 This menu has options that allow you to edit the information and/or delete the card.

 # Created Using
-HTML, CSS - Flexbox and Grid, and JavaScript
+HTML, CSS - Flexbox/Grid, and JavaScript